lbugnion/ms-glossary/instructions/getting-started.md

 ## Completing the synopsis

 At this point you should have received an email with instructions about the next steps.
 The email has a link pointing you to a new file that was created in the Microsoft Glossary GitHub repository.
-This is where you will spend most of this phase of the work.
+This is where you will spend most of your time during this phase of the work.

 The synopsis is written in the Markdown language, a very simplified version of the HTML language.
 [More information about Markdown can be found here](https://www.markdownguide.org/).

 You can edit the synopsis directly in the GitHub portal.

-> Creating the synopsis should take you about 1-2 hours.
+Creating the synopsis should take you about 1-2 hours.

 1. Click on the link in the email that you receive.